MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 - **Device control in Windows**.
 The Windows operating system has built-in device control capabilities.
 Your security team can configure device installation settings to prevent (or allow) users from installing certain devices on their computers.
 Policies are applied at the device level, and use various device properties to determine whether or not a user can install/use a device.
 Device control in Windows works with BitLocker and ADMX templates, and can be managed using Intune.

-  **BitLocker** [BitLocker](/windows/security/operating-system-security/data-protection/encrypted-hard-drive) is a Windows security feature that provides encryption for entire volumes.
+  **BitLocker**.
+[BitLocker](/windows/security/operating-system-security/data-protection/encrypted-hard-drive) is a Windows security feature that provides encryption for entire volumes.
 BitLocker encryption can be required for writing to removable media.
 Together with [Intune](/mem/intune/fundamentals/what-is-intune), policies can be configured to enforce encryption on devices using BitLocker for Windows.
 For more information, see [Disk encryption policy settings for endpoint security in Intune](/mem/intune/protect/endpoint-security-disk-encryption-profile-settings).

   **Device Installation**.
 Windows provides the capability to prevent the installation of specific types of USB devices.